joisig/joisig.com/_posts/2020-02-11-23-rules-to-run-a-software-startup-with-minimum-hassle.md

 ## Rule #9: Use a managed office

 Running your own office is a hassle.
 Your printer breaks down, you run out of coffee, there’s a leak from a pipe, your cleaners quit, you need to find someone to water the plants while you’re away, and so forth and so on.
-Most of these things take just a little bit of time, but add it all up and it’s a big distraction from your actual business goals.
+Most of these things take only a little bit of time, but add it all up and it’s a big distraction from your actual business goals.

 Instead, go for a hassle-free managed office or co-working space, where if there's a problem you can always move easily and with short notice, and all those little things get taken care of for you.